ernestharuna/newsapp/README.md

-## NB: This isn't build with CRA command, so npm start will not work.
+## NB: This isn't build with CRA command, so 'npm start' will not work.
 Make sure to use NPM RUN DEV.

 **_Happy coding and vetting :)_**